umbraco/UmbracoDocs/Umbraco-Cloud/Deployment/Umbraco-Forms-on-Cloud/index.md

 Once you deploy a form, the engine behind Cloud will use the UDA file to extract the form on the next environment in the workflow.

 Entries submitted are not transferred to the next environment, as they are *environment specific*.
-If you need to move entries from one environment to another, you need to run a export/import script on the databases.
+If you need to move entries from one environment to another, you need to run an export/import script on the databases.

 ## Recommended workflow